athaur-rehaman/amazon-electronics-sales-analysis-using-python/README.md

 The dataset used in this project is available publicly on Kaggle: https://www.kaggle.com/datasets/edusanketdk/electronics

-Please note that you may need to create a free Kaggle account to access the dataset.
+Please note that you may need to create a free Kaggle account to access the dataset. and also due to upload size limits I have split the files

 ### Task List: